 part of overall payment.

-• Private performance-based maintenance contract means that the private sector is paid based on the level of service of the highway infrastructure, generally comprising a standard availability fee with penalties for below-standard performance.
+• Private by performance-based maintenance contract means that the private sector is paid based on the level of service of the highway infrastructure, generally comprising a standard availability fee with penalties for below-standard performance.

-• Private concession contract means that the private sector is paid based on user charges, availability payments or a mixture of both, as per the contract type PPP Success Drivers
+• Private by concession contract means that the private sector is paid based on user charges, availability payments or a mixture of both, as per the contract type PPP Success Drivers

 PPP Models & Documentation that can be easily replicated (Feasibility analysis, risk allocation, RFPs, PPP Contracts, etc…).